mwanji/jsonfeed4j/README.md

 Set<ConstraintViolations<?>> violations = validator.validate(jsonFeed);
 ```

 Optional fields are mostly wrapped in an `Optional`.
+However, there are two categories of exceptions:

+- Optional multi-valued fields return an empty `List` if they are not present
-However, the fields of objects such as `Author` that are semi-optional are not wrapped in an `Optional`.
+- Fields that are semi-optional are not wrapped in an `Optional`.
 In these cases, Bean Validation is a more representative way of handling the data appropriately.
+Examples include `item.content_text` and `item.content_text`.
+While both are optional, at least one must be present.
 Yes, there's a tradeoff between safety and convenience.

 ## Extensions